Hyper-Accel/docs/docs/quick_start.md

 !!! note
     To run the above steps, you must first install the `hyperdex-python` package using pip.
-For detailed instructions on the installation process, please refer to [Python API]() page of the documentation.​
+For detailed instructions on the installation process, please refer to [Python API](./python_api.md) page of the documentation.​

 ## Main features

  - APIs of `hyperdex.transformers` are similar to HuggingFace, which are easy to integrate with various LLM applications.
  - Fast model loading scheme with custom checkpoint format
- - Streaming text geneartion
+ - Streaming text generation

+## Quick Guide (PDF)
+If you have a server with HyperDex installed, please refer [this PPT](./LPU_user_guide_v1.1.pdf).